TanmayD32/Dewey/README.md

-A simple discord.py bot which can do some basic things like
+A simple discord.py Moderator Bot named Dewey, which can do some basic things like
 - Purge messages
 - Kick a user
 - Ban a user